MicrosoftDocs/query-docs/query-languages/m/text-combine.md

 Returns the result of combining the list of text values, `texts`, into a single text value.
 Any `null` values present in `texts` are ignored.

-An optional separator used in the final combined text may be specified, `separator`.
+An optional `separator` used in the final combined text may be specified.

 ## Example 1